ivngriga/football-prediction/README.md

 ### Disclaimer

-This code was written by 16 year old me.
-It is more than likely that there are errors in my logic and mistakes were made.
-Treat results with a grain of salt.
+This experiment was done by a much younger me.
+There may be some errors in the analysis and logic of my scripts.

 ### Purpose